 Skip to main content

-‘At least 8’ students medically assessed after another school bus involved in minor crash coming from the zoo, DCPS says
+‘At least 8’ students taken to hospital after another school bus crash on Zoo Parkway, DCPS says

 According to the school district, first and second-grade students from John E. Ford Elementary were returning to school when the bus got into the crash.

-DCPS initially said there were no injuries reported at that time, but in an update from the district as of 3 p.m., at least eight students were “transported for medical assessment as a precaution.”
+In its first message about the crash, DCPS said no injuries had been reported, but in an update from the district as of 3 p.m.
+Wednesday, at least eight students were “transported for medical assessment as a precaution.”

 “We are working to directly contact the families of those students and will continue outreach until all have been reached.
 A backup bus has arrived on site.
 District and school staff remain with the students, providing supervision and care as they prepare to be transported safely back to school.
 We will send another update shortly with information regarding student pick-up.
 Thank you for your patience as we work to ensure the safety of all students,” the updated statement from the district said.

-According to the Jacksonville Fire Rescue Department, there was one adult and eight students transported with non-life-threatening injuries.
+According to the Jacksonville Fire Rescue Department, one adult and eight students were transported with non-life-threatening injuries.

 “Both JSO and JFRD are on site assessing the situation.
 School and district staff are with the students, providing care and supervision as we await a backup bus to transport them back to campus.
 We will send an additional update once students have safely returned to school.
 Thank you for your patience and understanding as we work through this situation,” the district said in an earlier statement.

-On Thursday, about 30 kindergarteners from San Pablo Elementary School were on board a Duval County bus headed to the Jacksonville Zoo when a semi truck driver crashed into the back of the bus after “his brakes were not working.”
+Last Thursday, about 30 kindergarteners from San Pablo Elementary School were on board a Duval County bus headed to the Jacksonville Zoo when a semi truck driver crashed into the back of the bus, later telling JSO his “brakes were not working.”